Hook, Line & Sinker (1969 film): Plot

 Before undergoing an operation at a hospital in Chile, Peter Ingersoll explains the origin of his unusual condition.

 Peter, a California insurance salesman, learns that he only has a short time left to live.
 With his wife's encouragement, Peter embarks on an epic fishing excursion, accruing $100,000 of charges on his credit card.
 However, Dr. Carter contacts Peter to inform him that he was misdiagnosed and is not dying.
-Peter is urged by Dr. Carter to fake his death to avoid paying the large debt and to permit his wife to collect a $150,000 life-insurance policy.
+Dr. Carter urges Peter to fake his death to avoid paying the enormous debt and to permit his wife to collect a $150,000 life-insurance policy.
 After seven years, when the statute of limitations expires, Peter can reappear.
+So Peter's doctor has an idea to fake Peter's death and has Peter go to Israel.
+When Peter comes back, he discovers his wife is now married to his doctor.

+Meanwhile, back in California, Peter has a scheme of his own.
+He has a doctor's order to check out if the dead body in Peter's coffin is actually Peter.
+The police discover that the dead body is actually a dead Confederate Army colonel.
+There is an uproar over insurance fraud by Peter's wife and a malpractice suit over Peter's doctor.

 Peter discovers that the entire plan was a scheme concocted by his wife and Dr. Carter, who are having an affair.
-He is determined to sabotage their plans but instead finds himself on the operating table in Chile with a marlin piercing his chest.
+He is determined to sabotage their plans.
+He breaks into his wife's and the doctor's hotel room.
+Peter instead finds himself on the operating table in Chile with a marlin piercing his chest.
+Peter tells the operating team to tell everyone that if he doesn't survive that he died a happy man.